giacomocavalieri/glam/tutorials/pretty_printing_todo_lists.md

 and each sublist is going to be nested at the right level.

-If we now call `tasks_to_doc` on the TODO list I showed you at the beginning of the tutorial what we get is:
+If we now call `tasks_to_doc` on the TODO list I showed you at the beginning of the tutorial what we get is this nice-looking list:

 ```gleam
 tasks_to_doc(todo_list)